VKirijanova/Virtual-Books-Library-MS3-/README.md

 # User Stories: #
 1. As a user, I would like to have my personal profile.
-2. As a user, I would like to add new books in my profile.
-3. As a user, I would like to update books description after reading it.
+2. As a user, I would like to update books description after reading it.
-5. As a user, I would like to delete books from my list.
+3. As a user, I would like to browse through books on the website.
-6. As a user, I would like to browse through books on the website.
+5. As a user, I would like to delete books.
-7. As a user, I would like to log out from my profile.
+6. As a user, I would like to log out from my profile.

 Mockup
 [![responsive.png](https://____.png)](https://______)